adamduval/awesome-maritimes-tech/README.md

 This list is a work in progress, and I’ll continue adding to it as I come across new resources.
 If you see something missing, please don’t hesitate to reach out or open an issue!

+Please share with anyone who might find it useful and give the repo a star.

 ## Meetups
 - [Halifax dbt Meetup](https://www.meetup.com/halifax-dbt-meetup/)
 - [Halihax](https://www.halihax.com/)